Duffew/debt-deliverance/README.md

 Other websites continue in a similar vein.
 Lots of text detailing practical but formalised steps involving management agreements or bankruptcy procedures.

 What is missing is a website that:
-+ Recognises that people in debt are often overwrought and tries to address that immediatley
++ Recognises that people in debt are often overwrought and tries to address that immediately
 + Challenges people in debt to look at their behaviour as part of the solution to debt

 These holes became starting points for requirements for my website that could add value to the personal finance space.